iSchool-590PR-2018-Fall/Final-Project/README.md

 SmriitiSinghal, yuexian2, EmmaYazhuo

+We chose Pair programming for this project-  all are equal contributors.

 # Monte Carlo Simulation Scenario & Purpose:
 Goal:
 We are simulating the scenario where a user goes to an online dating website to find the best match for himself.
 Based on the personal information he enters, the website will recommend a potential list of candidates for real-life dating.
 Then, the user will meet these candidates one by one in real life.
 But going through all the candidates and then making a decision is not wise or advisable due to many factors.
 So, we are helping USER to decide the best time for him to make a choice to find the best matched person.